Kazuryy/Molyseerr/README.md

 ## 🎯 Overview

 **Molyseerr** brings the power of Seerr to your Apple TV.
 Browse trending movies and TV shows, discover new content, and request media directly from your couch with a native, fluid tvOS experience.

+> **Note**: This is an independent third-party application developed by the community, separate from the official Seerr project.

 ### What is Seerr?